gcfrxbots/IntRX/IntRX/Resources/Included Scripts/~README.txt

 #

+BadAim - Moves the mouse around eratically.
+Most effective in shooters and first person games, might not do much in certain games.

 BlockInput - Blocks your input, meaning all keys you press won't do anything.
 Any keys you had held down when the script started will remain held until it ends.

 Charge - Forces you to run forward and attack repeatedly (i.e. hold W and spam left click).